Soheil Beiraghi: The ban of Cold Sweat

 In 2018, the Art Department banned the public screening of Cold Sweat in spite of the fact that it was scheduled for release in 120 movie theaters.
 A day before the screening, a ban was placed on it without any official announcement in advance.
 Therefore, the film didn’t stand a chance of being featured in all the 97 theatres reserved for it.
 As for Hoveyzeh Cineplex, its management was entrusted to the Art Department while the film was being shown on the screen.
 As soon as this happened, the screening was suspended in the Cineplex and in the end the screening continued only in 20 cinemas.

 In response to the ban, Iran Filmmakers Association issued a statement against the Art Department and criticized it for overreacting, as this organ formed a council to censor the filmmakers’ works a second time, even after they had obtained the required authorization for screening their films.
-Fully informed about the statement, Yazdan Ashiri, the Art Department’s public relations manager told that Cold Sweat wouldn’t be placed in the list of their priorities for screening because of the its content and themes.
+Fully informed about the statement, Yazdan Ashiri, the Art Department’s public relations manager told that Cold Sweat wouldn’t be placed in the list of their priorities for screening because of its content and themes.
 For this reason the film was never screened in the movie theatres affiliated to the Art Department.
 The national Iranian Television also didn’t release the film’s teaser for almost the same reason.